 Free market advocates prefer letting the private sector invest, innovate and lead the charge.
 They feel that a corporate mindset driven by the bottom line will ensure the initiative is carried out efficiently and will not get bogged down with government bureaucracy.
-Those of the opposite opinion suggest that letting government manage the mandate is consistent with long-standing economic precedents.
+Those of the opposite opinions suggest that letting the government manage the mandate is consistent with long-standing economic precedents.
 During the industrial revolution, governments around the world pushed for infrastructure investments and advancements.
 Roads and bridges were built to usher in the transportation benefits of automobiles.
 Airports were developed for the airline industry.
-The government invested in scientific research and development which led to major medical, technological and other breakthroughs.
+The government invested in scientific research and development which led to major medical, technological, and other breakthroughs.
 Wires, Cables, and Lines were laid across the country to provide Telephone, TV and High-Speed Internet service.
 The soft hand of government has helped move civilization forward.

 It’s an interesting debate and one that will be fascinating to follow over the next few decades.

 Is Access to High-Speed Internet a Human Right?